AliKhorasaniZ/Easy-discord-bot/README.md

 ## **Setup Instructions** :

 1. Clone this repository to a directory of your choice on your local system.
-2. Navigate to the main folder and open the .env file.
-3. In the .env file, add your bot token followed by your preferred prefix for bot commands (defaults to "&").
-4. Save and close the .env file.
+2. Save and close the .env file.
-5. Follow the relevant instructions below based on your operating system.
+3. Follow the relevant instructions below based on your operating system.

 <a name="Windows"></a>

 ### For windows users:

-6. Run setup.bat located in the main directory.
+4. Run setup.bat located in the main directory.
-7. Wait for the batch script to execute and close.
+5. Wait for the batch script to execute and close.
+6. Navigate to the main folder and open the .env file.
+7. In the .env file, add your bot token followed by your preferred prefix (optional) and discord username (optional, prefix defaults to "&").
-8. The setup process is complete.
+9. The setup process is complete.
 To start the bot, run start.bat.

 <a name="Mac/Linux"></a>